linkerd/linkerd/linkerd/docs/config.md

-noDelay | true | If set to true, enables the use of `TCP_NODELAY` on a socket interface reuseAddr | true | If set to true, enables the `SO_REUSEADDR` option reusePort | false | If set to true, enables the `SO_REUSEPORT` option, which can be used to bind another Linkerd process to the same interface port. readTimeoutSeconds | Unbounded | Configures this client or server with given transport-level socket read timeout. writeTimeoutSeconds | Unbounded | Configures this client or server with given transport-level socket write timeout. keepAlive | false | If set to true, enables the `SO_KEEPALIVE` option, which will enable keep alive on the socket.
+noDelay | true | If set to true, enables the use of `TCP_NODELAY` on a socket interface reuseAddr | true | If set to true, enables the `SO_REUSEADDR` option reusePort | false | If set to true, enables the `SO_REUSEPORT` option, which can be used to bind another Linkerd process to the same interface port. readTimeoutMs | unbounded | Configures this client or server with given transport-level socket read timeout in milliseconds. writeTimeoutMs | unbounded | Configures this client or server with given transport-level socket write timeout in milliseconds. keepAlive | false | If set to true, enables the `SO_KEEPALIVE` option, which will enable keep alive on the socket.